ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-005/Entry.md

 random signature-read errors by the JVM.

 ## JD-GUI
-JD-GUI is unable to decompile the class and crashes.
+JD-GUI crashes on attempting to decompile the class.

 #### Scoring
 Consistency: 10